 Chemical hair removal

-It consists of applying a gel to one’s skin that contains substances that act directly on the proteins that make up hair, namely keratin.
-By weakening keratin, hairs fall out easily.
-The treatment is inexpensive and fast, with results lasting approximately for 2 weeks (to the touch even much less).
-After this period, however, another treatment is necessary.
+It involves applying a gel to the skin containing substances that act directly on the proteins that make up hair, namely keratin.
+By weakening keratin, hair falls out easily.
+The treatment is inexpensive and fast, with results lasting for approximately 2 weeks (sometimes less to the touch).
+After this period, another treatment is necessary.

-It is a method of direct removal of hairs by pulling them out from the root.
-It is not applicable in areas where burns, moles or varicose veins are present.
-Side effects of this treatment include irritation and the appearance of rashes.
-Waxing is also increasingly being replaced by permanent laser hair removal.
+Waxing is a method of directly removing hair by pulling it out from the root.
+It is not recommended for areas where burns, moles or varicose veins are present.
+Side effects of this treatment include skin irritation and the appearance of rashes.
+Waxing is increasingly being replaced by permanent laser hair removal.